MichaelSSchiller/CateringForm/README.md

 Simple Catering Form.
 Sections are modular and can be updated by changing the Data File

 Built using jQuery and C#.
-Backend functionality wont work since this isn't hosted.
+Backend functionality wont work.
+I left out the system files.
 You'll get an error "something went wrong" when submitting the  form

 Open Default.HTML for the main page